-k.
-Public Notice and Hearing Requirements.

-- (1) City-wide notice, as defined in Section 58-89, shall not be required for any proposed development within the OAO that requires Conditional Use approval, having a land area of more than 80,000 square feet, a building of more than 35,000 square feet or having more than 25 residential units.
-Requests that meet the criteria for city-wide notice, as defined in Section 58-89, within the OAO shall be required to send notice to all properties within the OAO and all properties within 1,000 feet of the boundary of the OAO.
-All Conditional Use requests within the OAO shall be required to send public notice to all properties within 1,000 feet of the subject property, post signage on the property and publish notice in a newspaper of local circulation. - (1)(2) For any proposed development within the OAO that requires a conditional use approval having a land area of more than 80,000 square feet, a building of more than 35,000 square feet or having more than 25 residential units, there must be at least two (2) public hearings before the city commission on the proposed conditional use conducted at least ten (10) days apart prior to approval of such conditional use.
+- k.
+Public Notice and Hearing Requirements. - (1) City-wide notice, as defined in Section 58-89, shall be required for any proposed development within the OAO that requires Conditional Use approval with a land area of more than 80,000 square feet, a building of more than 35,000 square feet or having more than 25 residential units.
+All Conditional Use requests within the OAO shall be required to send public notice to all properties within 1,000 feet of the subject property, post signage on the property and publish notice in a newspaper of local circulation. - (2) For any proposed development within the OAO that requires a conditional use approval with a land area of more than 80,000 square feet, a building of more than 35,000 square feet or having more than 25 residential units, there must be at least two (2) public hearings before the city commission on the proposed conditional use conducted at least ten (10) days apart prior to approval of such conditional use.
 If the city commission denies the required conditional use at the first public hearing such shall be the final decision of the city commission and a second public hearing is not required.